Cabana/jquery.cabana.sayt/README.md

   selectionClass: [string] // Class name of the selected link.
 Default is 'selection'.

+  throttle: [integer] // Thottle in milliseconds.
+Default is 250.

   markup: [function] // A function that returns the markup (as a string) of the search results.
 This function gets called with one argument, the json result after making the ajax request.
 Default is an unordered list with links.

 });